-All missed time (excused and unexcused) is expected to be made-up.
+All missed time (excused and unexcused) should be made-up.
 As such, course absences will necessitate either make-up days or additional supervised assignments, as decided by the instructor and school administration.
 Makeup time is expected to be completed prior to the start of the next term.
 Students with more than one (1) absence may be required to make-up their missed day(s) during the scheduled vacation week.
-Failure to make up missed time prior the start of the next term may result in the student being administratively withdrawn from the course.